Shashank8811/digital-clock-basic/README.md

 # digital-clock-basic
-This repository contains code for basic digial clock app.
+This repository contains code for basic digital clock app.